 At Bite Me Sportfishing, our customers are anglers of all levels of experience to the novice up to the professionals.
 We also often take non-anglers who are looking to enjoy time on a boat with their families.

 Because we take such variety of guests we wanted to make sure our guests are familiar with our style of fishing and what to expect on their fishing charter.
 Regardless if your charter is a shared charter or a private charter the most important thing to remember is to have fun!

-- Meet and Greet: Before departing our Captain and Crew will introduce themselves and give a briefing on the boat itself such as; where to store any of your belongings, where the marine head is located, and coast guard regulated safety instructions.
-If you are on one of our shared charters feel free to introduce yourself make new friends with the other guests on board as you will be a team for the next few hours!
+Before departing our Captain and Crew will introduce themselves and give a briefing on the boat itself such as; where to store any of your belongings, where the marine head is located, and coast guard regulated safety instructions.
+If you are on one of our shared charters feel free to introduce yourself making new friends with the other guests on board as you will be a team for the next few hours!

-- The Bite: As stated before the bite can happen ANY time and when it does our Captain and Crew are ready for the fight.
-During this intense time they are bringing in all the extra line, encouraging the angler to keep fighting and clearing the deck to help safely bring in the fish.
-They may not have time to use “please” and “thank-you” when asking for assistance and will coach the angler sometimes yelling encouragement to help bring in the big fish.
-Keep in mind the instructions they are yelling are important and are meant to help coach, encourage, and/or to initiate the fast paced action we need during this time.
+As stated before the bite can happen anytime and when it does our Captain and Crew are ready for the fight.
+During this intense time, they are bringing in all the extra line, encouraging the angler to keep fighting and clearing the deck to help safely bring in the fish.
+They may not have time to use “please” and “thank-you” when asking for assistance and will coach the angler sometimes trying to get across encouragement to help bring in the big fish.
+Keep in mind the instructions they are trying to get across are important and are meant to help coach, encourage, and/or to initiate the fast paced action we need during this time.